Libya parliament moves to luxury hotel after militia attack

 Haftar’s troops on Friday attacked Islamist militants in Benghazi in the worst clashes in the eastern city for months, killing more than 70 people.

-Western powers fear Haftar’s campaign will split the Libyan army, further destabilizing the country, after several units defected to him in recent days.
+Western powers fear Haftar’s campaign will split the Libyan army, further destabilising the country, after several units defected to him in recent days.

 Calm has returned to Tripoli since Sunday but diplomats say the involvement of a militia from Misrata might create new tensions.